gbiagomba/Sherlock/README.md

 ```

 # Sherlock - Web Inspector
 I wrote this script because over the years I have had to do various web application aseessments and one of the most time consuming part is performing the discovery, network vulnerability and web vulnerability scans.
-Though this does not do all that, however it takes care of the basics for me/you.
+Though this does not do all that, however it takes care of the basics for you and I.

 ## Install
 ```